Article at a Glance

 Watch this video of a cardiothoracic surgeon opening up a patient’s chest cavity:

-The development of the heart-lung machine – a medical apparatus that can take over the functions of the heart for a number of hours (operated by a perfusionist) giving the heart surgeon hours of time to operate on the heart with very little or no bleeding.
+- Heart-lung machine.
+The heart-lung machine is a medical apparatus that can take over the functions of the heart for many hours (operated by a perfusionist) giving the heart surgeon hours of time to operate on the heart with very little or no bleeding.

-The development of mechanisms to cool down the temperature of the heart during the surgical procedure – giving the cardiac surgeon extra hours to perform quality surgery on a motionless heart, and then warming the heart again and “restarting” the pumping functions of the heart.
+- Cooling techniques.
+The development of mechanisms cooling down the temperature of the heart during a surgical procedure gives the cardiac surgeon more time to perform quality surgery on a heart that is motionless.
+At the conclusion of surgery, the heart is warmed and “restarted,” which resumes the pumping functions of the heart.

 The following is a quote from one of the pioneers in the field of cardiothoracic surgery.
 Nicholas T. Kouchoukos, M.D.
 “If you are a student or resident with intelligence, drive, and stamina, who loves challenges, hard work and positive outcomes, who is results-oriented, loves working with your hands as well as your brain, and enjoys caring for others and interacting with highly competent physicians and other health care professionals, you should strongly consider becoming a cardiothoracic surgeon…” Click here for full article.